Tweener/kmp-bom/kmp-firebase/README.md

 ##### Crashlytics

-Create an instance of `CrashlyticsService` to access Firebase Crashlytic.
+Create an instance of `CrashlyticsService` to access Firebase Crashlytics.

 ```kotlin
 val crashlyticsService = CrashlyticsService()